epeios-q37/zelbinium-docs/site/en/support/_index.md

 ![](./CrowdfundingAnimation.gif)

-With *Zelbinium*, instead of spending their time on video games or social media, with all the risks of addiction that entails, your kids will be using their smartphones for a far more exciting activity: creating their own applications.
-And by making it easy to share their creations, *Zelbinium* will probably become one of our children's favorite discussion topics, reducing the risk of cyberbullying while stimulating their creativity.
+With *Zelbinium*, your kids will spend less time on video games and social media for a far more rewarding activity: creating their own apps.
+In addition to stimulating their creativity and preventing the risk of addiction, *Zelbinium* makes it easy for them to share their creations, thus forging with their fellows bonds that limit the risk of cyber-bullying.

 <style>